This section covers our review/comment and representation services for commercial transactions.

 General Policies and Considerations

 Online Process.
-This process is now efficiently handled entirely online, not in the office.
+This process may now be efficiently handled entirely online rather than in the office.
+Office visits are not included in the flat fees quoted.
 It is not necessary to set a specific appointment day or time.
-Office visits are not included in the flat fees quoted.
-Turnaround time is usually two business days from the time we receive all necessary information and payment from the client.
+Turnaround time is usually one to two business days from the time we receive advance payment and all necessary information from the client.
 Thereafter, you will have the opportunity to make changes and corrections.
-After three calendar days, the consultation automatically concludes and any documents we prepare are automatically considered final.
+After three business days, the consultation automatically concludes and any documents we prepare are automatically considered final.
+Our availability is limited to traditional business hours subject to our posted vacation schedule.

 Scope and Extent of Representation.
 Clients vary widely in what they want and expect from a lawyer in a real estate transaction.
 It is important for us to know what a client’s expectations are prior to quoting a fee.
-Some want only a contract and title commitment review with comments and suggestions.
-These are the basics that everyone should do.
-Others want more comprehensive counsel through closing – from A to Z. If interested in broader representation – representation that is more extensive than the specific tasks listed above – so it is important for an inquirer to specify the level of service being requested.
+Some want only a contract and title commitment review with comments and suggestions (partial representation).
+Others want more comprehensive representation and counsel through closing – from A to Z – so it is important for an inquirer to specify the level of service being requested.
 Fees can be expected to increase as the proposed sales price increases.

 The Importance of Hiring a Lawyer at the Beginning.
-This is the best option for some clients, since it includes all of the various individual services that are itemized in this section.
+Full representation from the beginning, before the contract is signed, is the best option for most clients, since it includes all of the various individual services that are itemized in this section.
 However, this option is not available if the earnest money contract has already been signed.
-At that point, the opportunity for a real estate attorney to modify the contract to the client’s advantage has been lost, a fact which significantly disadvantages the client for the entire remainder of the transaction.
-The contract controls the transaction, the rights and remedies of the parties, any special requirements, and the content of the closing documents.
-90% of what a real estate lawyer can do for a client is forfeited when the lawyer is not engaged at the beginning of the process, before the contract is signed.
-This creates problems for the client as well as potential professional liability for us (since the client often expects us to “fix” mistakes made in the contract, even though it is too late to do so).
-So we no longer offer total representation that commences “in the middle” of a transaction.
+At that point, the opportunity for a real estate attorney to modify the contract to the client’s advantage has largely been lost, a fact which significantly disadvantages the client for the entire remainder of the transaction.
+The contract controls the transaction, the rights and remedies of the parties, any special requirements, the conditions of closing, and the content of the closing documents.

 Policies Specifically Applicable to Review/Comment on Contracts